How To Remove Images From Google

 There is no fixed charge for getting an image removed from a Google search result.
 The price can vary depending on the situation and how much work is required to remove the image.

-Some experts believe that removing images from Google can improve SEO, while others believe that it can have a negative impact.
+Some experts believe that removing images from Google can improve SEO, while others believe that it can have a negative impact on SEO.
 Ultimately, it depends on how well your images are optimized and how they are used on your website.

 How can I make sure my image isn’t removed from Google?

-Make sure your images are high quality and properly tagged with keywords.
-Next, use an online image hosting service that will give you more control over who can access and download your images.
-Finally, keep an eye on your image search results that have been removed by Google or not.
+To protect your images from removal, make sure you only post high-quality photos that have the proper metadata.
+Use an online image hosting service that will give you a lot of control over who can access and download your images.
+Finally, keep an eye on your image search results so that you’ll notice if anything disappears from Google.

 Removing images can help reduce loading times and make a website easier to navigate.
 On the other hand, images can add visual interest and help convey information to users.